Artoriuz/ArtCNN/README.md

 # ArtCNN

 ## Overview
-Super-Resolution Convolutional Neural Networks as GLSL shaders for mpv.
+Super-Resolution Convolutional Neural Networks optimised for anime.
 ArtCNN implements a simple feed-forward architecture with one long-skip connection and a pixel-shuffle layer to get the HR image.

 ![Model Architecture](./Images/model_architecture.png "Model Architecture")